cao13jf/CMap/README.md

 weights on neighboring slices**
 * [ ] For <u>*boundary pixels*</u>, the distance to the centers of neighboring pixels should be
 embeded with smooth changes.
 From the prediction results, pixels from the same class **is grouped together**.
 So only boundary pixels are needed to be counted into the distance constrain.
+* [ ] The **weight at distance wieghts should not =0** when the region overlaps with the target.